Table Of Contents

 Remember, this method only applies to vehicles made before the mid-90s, as modern cars have much more advanced security systems.

-Method 1: Safely Hot-Wiring the Steering Column
+Method 1: Safely Hot-Wiring The Steering Column

 Step 1: Enter the Car